 Sleep is a dynamic process.
-The average healthy adult will experience 3-5 cycles of sleep in a night.
-Within those cycles, there are 4 distinct stages: Wake, Rapid Eye Movement (REM), Light, and Deep Sleep.
+The average healthy adult will experience 3-5 sleep cycles per night.
+Within those cycles, there are 4 distinct stages of sleep: Wake, Light Sleep, Rapid Eye Movement (REM Sleep) and Deep/Slow Wave Sleep (SWS).

 Light sleep represents the physiological process taken to transition to deep sleep.
 Some of the restorative characteristics that define deep sleep occur in this phase, but with less frequency, as your body is more responsive to your environment in light sleep.
 In fact, there is a theory that light sleep exists to allow the body to be aware of its surroundings and to wake quickly in the event of a threat.